LinkedInLearning/manage-storage-in-azure-4413556/chapter-6/chapter-6-readme.md

 etc...
 ```

-## Chapter 06_01 - Encryption at rest and in transit
+## Chapter 06_01 - Encryption at rest, encryption scopes and encryption in transit in practice

 These commands create a general purpose V2 storage account with blob public access disabled.